What is a Profile?

 How can you build your profile?

 Profiles are a persona created by a learner, you, which embody your learning styles, motivation, and objectives.
+A profile is a narrative of your interests and your commitment to those interests over the years.
+This is why it is a good idea to begin profile building activities from Grade 9 or so.
 Profile building refers to any activity undertaken to raise public awareness of your expertise, skills, achievements and involvements in order to advance your learning or career trajectories.

 - Choosing activities that will look good in your profile because these are the most wanted activities by a peer group.

 - Choosing activities based on your interest and building those up to create a depth of understanding.